|Fuel Economy (city/hwy mpg)

 Cargo space in the CR-V is also larger, with 39.2 cubic feet of space available when the rear seats are in place.
 This area expands to a spacious 75.8 cubic feet by folding down the rear seats, enough to fit a couch if you need to move.
 For the RAV4, cargo space is not quite as large.
 With the rear seats in place, the cargo area starts at 37.5 cubic feet, nearly two cubic feet smaller than the CR-V. Folding down the rear seats expands the space to 69.8 cubic feet, which is significantly smaller than the CR-V.

-Space isn’t the only category where the RAV4 lags behind the CR-V; a number of features that determine comfort don’t quite measure up to what the CR-V provides in 2022 models.
+Space isn’t the only category where the RAV4 lags behind the new Honda vehicle; a number of features that determine comfort don’t quite measure up to what the CR-V provides in 2022 models.
 Drivers who must share their car with others in their household will appreciate the driver’s seat memory that comes as standard with the CR-V EX trim and above, a feature Toyota only offers on the top trim of the RAV4.
 The driver’s seat also comes with 12-way adjustment in the Honda, while Toyota gives only 8-way adjustment.
 Contending with cold mornings in winter will mean more comfort in the Honda CR-V, which comes standard with heated front seats to take away the chill on all but the base trim.
 Toyota doesn’t offer heated seats standard until the top trim.

 Conveniences like fog lights and heated exterior mirrors simplify daily driving when foggy weather makes your commute more difficult to negotiate.
 Honda makes these features standard for the EX trim, but they aren’t even optional for the Toyota XLE trim.
 Buyers who like the openness of having a moon roof will enjoy this standard feature in the CR-V EX, though buyers of the RAV4 XLE can only have a moon roof as part of a package.
 In consideration of the conveniences and interior space Honda makes standard for the 2022 CR-V, this is not an SUV that will feel compact from the inside.
 Compared to the 2022 RAV4, the 2022 CR-V brings far more conveniences to the average driver.